-- 16. Using the adapter mentioned at the beginning, apply, at max, 30 lbs. of air pressure to the city water inlet until only air is coming out of the faucets.
-You may need to open and close faucets one at a time and repeat this step several times to force out trapped water. - 17.
-Pour a cup of non-toxic RV antifreeze that has been approved and listed by a recognized testing authority such as Underwriter Lab into the tub drain to prevent trap freeze-up.
+14. Pour a cup of non-toxic RV antifreeze that has been approved and listed by a recognized testing authority such as Underwriter Lab into the tub drain to prevent trap freeze-up.

-Remove all RV antifreeze spillage from sink, drain, and faucet parts.
-Failure to do so could result in damage to the finish.
+Remove all RV antifreeze spillage from all drain and faucet parts after winterizing.
+Failure to do so could result in damage to the plumbing fixture's finish.

-- 18. Be sure to open the waste-holding tank dump valves and drain and flush the tanks thoroughly (this is very important as the sewage in the tanks, if frozen, could damage the tanks). - 19.
-Leave the water heater drain valve open to allow for expansion.
+- 15. Be sure to open the waste-holding tank dump valves and drain and flush the tanks thoroughly (this is very important as the sewage in the tanks, if frozen, could seriously damage the tanks). - 16.
+Leave the water heater drain valve open.
 It should remain open until the system is ready to be used again.
-Leave a note on the control panel that the drain valve is open and the bypass valve needs to be closed before use. - 20.
+Leave a note on the control panel that the drain valve is open and the bypass valve needs to be closed before use. - 17.
 Remove the batteries from your trailer and store in a cool, dry place where there is no danger of freezing.
-It is important for optimum life of a battery to check it periodically and to keep it fully charged.
+It is very important for optimum life of a battery to check it periodically and to keep it fully charged.
 Unscrew the shower head and store.
 Leave the faucets open.